2006 European blackout: Affected areas

 In total, over 10 million people in northern Germany, France, Italy, Belgium, and Spain lost power or were affected by the blackout.
 In northern Germany, more than 100 trains were delayed for more than two hours because of the blackout.
 Almost all of France was affected except the southeast of the country.
 In affected areas in France, firefighters were asked to respond to approximately 40 people being stuck in elevators.
 In Belgium, only the area around Antwerp was seriously affected, as well as Ghent and Liège, leaving the rest of the country with power.
 Italy, which had experienced a similar blackout in 2003 which left 95% of the country without power, was only affected in a few areas, mainly Piedmont, Liguria in northern Italy, and Puglia in southern Italy.
-In Spain, the news network Red Electrica was affected, as were the regions of Madrid, Barcelona, Zaragoza, and part of Andalusia.
+In Spain, the TSO Red Electrica was affected, as were the regions of Madrid, Barcelona, Zaragoza, and part of Andalusia.

 Aftermath

 The UCTE (Union for the Coordination of the Transmission of Electricity) and TSO (Transmission System Operator) acted swiftly, and were able to restore electricity shortly, however the event highlighted glaring problems.
 The UCTE and TSO were victims of enormous backlash from the media and the citizens, and there were threats that both corporations might undergo serious managerial overhauls.
 This forced both companies to go back to the drawing board, and determine what possible improvements could be made to prevent such a problem in the future.
 For starters, the UCTE strengthened its defense system by using blackout simulations with the help of numerical analysis, and sophisticated technology.
 Using these simulations, they were able to bring to life realistic scenarios that could impact these regions in the future, and how the TSO could possibly combat the problems.
 This initiated the tweaking of the N-1 criterion in Policy 3 of the UCTE Operation Handbook.

 Essentially, the interconnected power systems were decentralized, wherein different border lines were responsible for the power lines running through them, rather than one general body governing the entire system.
 This process was later known as Resynchronization, and it was able to increase stability within the UCTE if any problems were to arise.
 Furthermore, joint-training workshops were established that would assure that regional dispatchers would have the knowledge and skills to operate the power systems, and would have the ability to implement the solutions given by the TSO under any circumstances.

+Before the next ship was launched in 2007, the pylons of the Ems powerline crossing were made taller, from 84m to 110m.